iTwin/itwinjs-core/docs/learning/ui/index.md

 # Learning iTwin.js UI

-For a quick-start approach to creating an iTwin.js app with AppUI, see [Getting Started with App UI](./GettingStartedUI.md).
+For a quick-start approach to creating an iTwin.js app with AppUI, see [Quick start for AppUI](./QuickStartUI.md).

-## Why React?

-iTwin.js UI bases its controls on the [React](https://reactjs.org/) JavaScript library.
-For more information about why, see [Why We Chose React](./React.md).

-### React version requirements
+## React version requirements

-iTwin.js UI is compatible with React 16.8 and later.
+iTwin.js UI bases its controls on the [React](https://reactjs.org/) JavaScript library and is compatible with React 16.8 and later.

 ## Library Organization